magnusriga/css_responsive-boxes/README.md

 ## Features

-* Responsive accross device-sizes
-  * Dynamically changes:
+* Responsive across device-sizes.
+Dynamically changes:
   * Width of boxes
   * Spacing between boxes (narrower for smaller screens)
   * Number of rows (boxes fall to a new row before width shrinks)
 * All HTML/CSS (no JavaScript)
 * No third-party libraries